xcat2/xcat-core/xCAT-test/dhcptest/README.md

 Servers genuinely differ — ISC dhcpd fills the BOOTP header, dnsmasq answers in option 67 once the client has asked for it — and firmware reads whichever arrived. `bootfile` is what a client would actually boot.

+A dynamic pool is written as two addresses rather than a CIDR, because it rarely lines up on a prefix boundary, so `in` accepts `first-last` as well and reads it
+inclusively: `yiaddr in 10.0.0.200-10.0.0.250` means what it says.
+A value containing a hyphen that is not two addresses is still treated as a list entry.

 `offers` counts servers, not packets.
 A retransmit reuses its xid, as RFC 2131 requires, so the same server can be heard twice; a second answer from a server